Kakifrucht/HalfminerSystem/HalfminerCore/README.md

     - Set news and motd message
   - /customtext
     - Displays custom text data
-    - Should be binded via Bukkit aliases (commands.yml in server root)
+    - Should be binded via Bukkit aliases (``commands.yml`` in server root)
-    - Utilizes and extends CustomtextCache with syntax elements
+    - Utilizes and extends ``CustomtextCache`` with syntax elements
       - Placeholder support for text
-      - Make commands clickable by ending them with '/' character
+      - Make commands clickable by ending them with ``/`` character
-        - A line must be started with '~' to be parsed
+        - A line must be started with ``~`` to be parsed
         - Commands will be printed in italic
       - Support for command execution
-        - Lines starting with "->" will make the player execute following text
+        - Lines starting with ``->`` will make the player execute following text (command or chat message)
-        - Lines starting with "-->" will make the console execute following text as command
+        - Lines starting with ``-->`` will make the console execute following text as command
   - /disposal
-    - Opens portable disposal
+    - Opens a portable disposal
   - /gems
     - Shows the players gem account
-    - Allows players to pay gems via /gems pay command
+    - Allows players to pay gems via */gems pay* command
-      - Executes custom action with amount as placeholder (optional)
+      - Executes custom action with amount paid as placeholder (optional)
     - View and modify players gem accounts, if permission was granted
       - Notifies edited players if they are online
-    - All account changes are being logged
+    - All account changes are being logged in console
   - /hmc
     - Copy a WorldEdit schematic to another directory (copyschematic)
     - Give a custom item defined in customitems.txt to a player (give)
     - Reload config (reload)
-    - Rename items, supports lore (rename)
+    - Rename items, supports custom lore (rename)
-    - Remove a players /home block (rmhomeblock)
+    - Remove a players */home* block (rmhomeblock)
-    - Run an action defined in customactions.txt (runaction)
+    - Run an action defined in ``customactions.txt`` (runaction)
     - Search for homes in a given radius, hooking into Essentials (searchhomes)
     - Edit skillelo of player (updateskill)
-    - List all currently by antixray watched players (xraybypass)
+    - List all currently watched players by ``ModAntiXray`` (xraybypass)
-      - Exempt a player from AntiXRay
+      - Exempt a player from being watched
   - /hmcapi
     - Small features for script integration
       - Show titles
       - Check if player has room in inv
       - Remove head in casino
-      - Remove case in casino
+      - Remove crate in casino
       - Set script vars accordingly
   - /hmstore
-    - Edit HalfminerSystem storage
+    - Edit ``HalfminerSystem`` storage
     - Set, get and delete variables
     - Check if playerdata is being edited
-    - Save to disk
+    - Save everything to disk
   - /home
-    - Executes Essentials /home after unblock from vote
+    - Executes Essentials */home* after unblock from vote
     - Allows usage up to 15 minutes after join
-    - Doesn't block for new users (< 300 Minutes)
+    - Doesn't block command for new users (< 300 Minutes)
     - Doesn't block users whose ip has already voted twice
   - /lag
     - Information if player or server lags